-WYMeditor.editor.findUp(); WYMeditor.editor.container(); WYMeditor.editor.update(); WYMeditor.editor.unwrap(); WYMeditor.editor.unwrap(); WYMeditor.editor.unwrap(); WYMeditor.editor.editor.unwrap(); WYMeditor.edi
+WYMeditor.editor.findUp(); WYMeditor.editor.container(); WYMeditor.editor.update(); WYMeditor.editor.update(); WYMeditor.editor.wrap(); WYMeditor.editor.unwrap(); WYMeditor.editor.setFocusToNode(); WYMeditor.editor.exec(<commandName>);

 Selection API

 The Selection API will be used to ease the interaction with selected text and the current cursor position.
 If you want to handle an event yourself (and stop the default one), it's important to know where the cursor currently is.
 But often you only need to know the position relative to a container element and the container itself.
 There some problems that arise, such as nested tags.
 In this document, | will be used to indicate the current cursor position: